-Captain Obvious speaking, but with sex as a vital to our survival as a species, it makes sense that it should be pleasurable, rewarding and make us less vulnerable to physical discomfort that might interrupt the act.
+With sex as vital to our survival as a species, it makes sense that it should be pleasurable, and rewarding and make us less vulnerable to physical discomfort that might interrupt the act.

 Research has also suggested that female orgasm may have once played a role in stimulating ovulation, like in cats for instance, even though for a long time for us females, ovulation occurs spontaneously every month (aside from anovulatory cycles) and it doesn’t depend on sexual activity.